-The Company's operations consumed approximately \$582,000 of cash (before working capital items) for the nine months ended August 31, 2010 (2009 - \$97,000) with an additional approximate \$1,480,000 (2009 - \$55,000) utilized on mineral property acquisitions, deferred exploration expenditures and the purchase of equipment (\$123,000).
-The cash requirement for the nine months ended August 31, 2010 was fulfilled from cash on hand at the beginning of the period as well as from \$2,871,000 of cash raised from equity financings, net of issue costs, and the exercise of warrants and options.
+The Company's operations consumed approximately \$831,000 of cash (before working capital items) for the year ended November 30, 2010 (2009 - \$281,000) with an additional approximate \$1,920,000 (2009 - \$479,000) utilized on mineral property acquisitions, deferred exploration expenditures and the purchase of equipment.
+The cash requirement for the year ended November 30, 2010 was fulfilled from cash on hand at the beginning of the year as well as from \$3,969,000 of cash raised from equity financings, net of issue costs, and the exercise of warrants and options.

-The Company's aggregate operating, investing and financing activities during the nine months ended August 31, 2010 resulted in a net increase in its cash balance from \$592,132 at November 30, 2009 to \$1,160,028 at August 31, 2010.
-The Company's working capital increased by \$806,104 correspondingly during the same period, and stood at \$1,115,425 at August 31, 2010.
-In addition, the Company has accumulated losses since inception of \$2,120,007.
+The Company's aggregate operating, investing and financing activities during the year ended November 30, 2010 resulted in a net increase in its cash balance from \$592,132 at November 30, 2009 to \$1,518,387 at November 30, 2010.
+The Company's working capital increased by \$403,007 correspondingly during the 2010 fiscal year, and stood at \$712,328 at November 30, 2010.
+In addition, the Company has accumulated losses since inception of \$2,707,988.

-The Company does not have any commitment for material capital expenditures over the near term or long term and none are presently contemplated in excess of normal operating requirements other than the \$120,000 in remaining cash payments required for the Port Hope Simpson Property as described in Note 5 to the attached interim financial statements.
-In September 2010, the Company approved aggregate bonuses of \$75,000 payable to the team conducting exploration work on the Company's mineral properties in Newfoundland and Labrador.
+The Company does not have any commitment for material capital expenditures over the near term or long term and none are presently contemplated in excess of normal operating requirements other than the \$90,000 in remaining cash payments required for the Port Hope Simpson Property as described in Note 6 to the attached consolidated financial statements and the remaining \$80,000 in remaining cash payments required for Fox Harbour Property as described in Note 15 to the attached consolidated financial statements.

-The Company entered into option agreements with Quest and GWG during the nine months ended August 31, 2010.
+The Company entered into option agreements with Quest and GWG during the year ended November 30, 2010.
 In order to earn an interest in the Strange Lake Property and the Red Wine Property, Quest and GWG are committed to incurring exploration expenditures on the properties.

 The Company has not put into commercial production any of its mineral properties and as such has no operating revenues or cash flows.
 Accordingly, the Company is dependent on the equity markets as its sole source of operating working capital, and the Company's capital resources are largely determined by the strength of the junior resource capital markets and by the status of the Company's projects in relation to these markets, and its ability to compete for investor support of its projects.
 While there are presently no known specific trends, events or uncertainties that are likely to result in the Company's liquidity decreasing in any material way over the next twelve-month period, it is unlikely that cash will be generated from operations over this period.
 Since the Company is unlikely to have cash flow, it will have to continue to rely upon equity and debt financing during such period.
 There can be no assurance that financing, whether debt or equity, will always be available to the Company in the amount required at any particular time or for any particular period or, if available, that it can be obtained on terms satisfactory to it.
+Subsequent to November 30, 2010, the Company completed private placements for aggregate gross proceeds of \$8,424,999 as described in the financing activities section of this MD&A.